Frequently Asked Questions About Real Estate Law

 Q: What is real estate?

-A: Real estate (also called real property) refers to land and things attached to land.
+A: Real estate (also called real property) refers to land and improvements upon, or attached to, the land.
 For most consumers, real estate consists of their home and the lot surrounding it.
-Commercial real estate may include office buildings, equipment and other facilities.
-In addition to buildings and equipment, resources existing on or under the land, including minerals and gas, are part of real estate.
-Some of these components of real estate can be sold separately.
+Commercial real estate may include office buildings, signage (on or off-site), equipment, fixtures, and other facilities.
+In addition, easements existing on or through the land are property rights that either benefit and/or burden the real estate being purchased.

 Q: What is a deed?

-A: Deeds indicate, and are generally required to transfer, ownership of real estate.
-A deed contains the names of the old and new owners and a legal description of the property and is signed by the person transferring the property.
-The different kinds of deeds, such as the general warranty deed, special warranty deed, quit-claim deed and easement deed, transfer different interests in property.
+A: Deeds indicate (and are generally required to transfer) ownership of real estate.
+A deed contains the names of the old and new owners, the legal description of the property, and is signed by the person transferring the property.
+The different kinds of deeds, such as the general warranty deed, special warranty deed, quit-claim deed and easement deed, can affect the type and/or quality of the property interest being transferred.

 Q: What is a disclosure statement?